cerrno/winnow/README.md

 > optimize it by never materializing the matching for a pair of documents if it
 > falls below some user-specified threshold.

+> Presentation of the results is another important issue for users.
+Statistics
+> such as reporting the percentage of overlap between two documents are useful,
+> but not nearly as useful as actually showing the matches marked-up in the
+> original text.
+MOSS uses the fingerprints to determine where the longest
+> matching sequences are; in particular, if a1 in document 1 matches a2 in
+> document 2, and b1 in document 1 matches b2 in document 2, and furthermore a1
+> and b1 are consecutive in document 1 and a2 and b2 are consecutive in
+> document 2, then we have discovered a longer match across documents
+> consisting of a followed by b.
+While this merging of matches is easy to
+> implement, k-grams are naturally coarse and some of the match is usually lost
+> at the beginning and the end of the match.
+It is possible that once a pair of
+> similar documents are detected using fingerprinting that it would be better
+> to use a suffix-tree algorithm [\[15\]][suffix-tree] to find maximal matches
+> in just that pair of documents.

 ### Others
 #### Preprocessing
 > "It does this by preprocessing the source code files, calculating a numeric